RichardScottOZ/geoscience-data-utils/docs/index.rst

 Clone your version of the new package using `git`.

-Do a global search and replace of `mypackage` for your package name.
+Do a global search and replace of `richardutils` for your package name.
-Also look for `mycli` and `myfunction`.
+Also look for `richardcli` and `richardfunction`.

 User guide